 An icebox pie is a Southern dessert that you could make without turning on the oven and was stored in an icebox to keep it cool.

-While the recipe calls for a mixture of fresh and frozen strawberries, you can use all fresh berries.
+While the recipe calls for a mixture of fresh and frozen strawberries, it is even better if you use all fresh berries.
 You need at least four cups of fresh berries for texture.

 A traditional pie crust will work great for this pie and is better if you can’t eat it all in one day as the pretzel crust will get soggy after a day.
 If using a regular crust you will need to pre-bake it first.
 You can also use a graham cracker crust.